-I am a PhD candidate in Philosophy at the University of Michigan, where I work on early modern philosophy.
-I am writing a dissertation on ‘Early Modern Dualism and Unities of Consciousness’ – focusing on Descartes, More, and Clarke.
-Tad Schmaltz is the chair of my committee.
+I am a PhD candidate in Philosophy at the University of Michigan.
+I work on early modern philosophy, where I am primarily interested in topics within metaphysics and the philosophy of mind.

-I have done a variety of service work, including currently serving as the sitting Chair of the Graduate Student Council of the American Philosophical Association and having served as the President of the British Postgraduate Philosophy Association (BPPA).
+I have done a variety of service work, including having served as the Chair of the Graduate Student Council of the American Philosophical Association from 2022 – 2024 and, before that, as the President of the British Postgraduate Philosophy Association from 2019 – 2020.
 You can read more about my service work here.

 Please find my CV here.